kkapoor84/QuickDemo/Readme.txt

-Adding some program in this folder on laptop whih i want to commit in github
+Adding some program in this folder on laptop whih i want to commit in github-second